Deon-J-Butler/professional-portfolio/README.md

 # professional-portfolio
-This project is a professional portfolio
+This project is a professional portfolio to showcase myself and my development work to potential employers.